-It is the responsibility of the brand owner to ensure the correct use of the GS1 Company Prefix and the correct allocation of the data content.

-Rejection of products should not necessarily be based only on an out of specification results

-Barcode verifiers are measuring devices and are tools that can be used for assisting in quality control.
+It is the responsibility of the GS1 Company Prefix licensee or GS1 identification key licensee to ensure the correct use of the GS1 Company Prefix and the correct allocation of the data content.
+Rejection of products should not necessarily be based only on an out of specification results Barcode verifiers are measuring devices and are tools that can be used for assisting in quality control.
+The results are not absolute used for assisting in quality control.
 The results are not absolute in that they do not necessarily prove or disprove that the barcode will scan.